Windos/blog/content/blog/dhcp-reservations.md

 Whenever I create a new reservation on one server, I copy the reservations from both to make sure they are all in sync (you never know when someone else in your team has snuck a change in without you knowing about it.)

-First thing is to make sure you’re got the “Remote Server Administration Tools” (RSAT) installed, which include the associated PowerShell modules.
+First thing is to make sure you're got the “Remote Server Administration Tools” (RSAT) installed, which include the associated PowerShell modules.
 Just head over to Google and find the latest install for your version of Windows.

-Next, get a ‘copy’ of the current reservations on each server:
+Next, get a 'copy' of the current reservations on each server:

 ```powershell
 $1 = Get-DhcpServerv4Reservation -ComputerName DHCP1 -ScopeId 192.168.1.0